bnf/typo3-project-template/README.md

 git push production
 ```

-and from now on deploy with:
+Now point your webserver's document root to $REMOTE\_PATH/current/web and from now on deploy with:

 ```sh
 git push production